Regular price €51.99

 Secure checkout Fast Shipping Easy returns

-Designed for postgraduate students, early-career researchers, and instructors teaching digital and computational social science methods, the book supports readers who want to use AI with methodological care, not just technical speed.
+Designed for postgraduate students, early-career researchers, and instructors teaching digital and computational social science (CSS) methods, the book supports readers who want to use AI with methodological care, not just technical speed.

 Łukasz Sułkowski is a professor of economic sciences and humanities specializing in higher education management, social science methodology, HRM, and organizational culture, and serves as President of WSB University.
-He also leads the Department of Higher Education Institutions Management at Jagiellonian University and is a professor at Clark University.

 More from this author